• About

 If you prefer bags, Traditional Medicinals makes a lemon balm tea.
 You’ll just pay a lot more for that good night’s sleep!

-Another bagged alternative worth considering: On an extended trip in Europe recently I discovered a delicious and effective sleep tea to stand in for my nightly lemon balm, since traveling with loose tea for 2 months is a little cumbersome.
+Another great bagged alternative: On an extended trip in Europe recently I discovered a delicious and effective sleep tea to stand in for my nightly lemon balm, since traveling with loose tea for 2 months is a little cumbersome.

 Drink a cup or two of lemon balm tea a few hours before bed to promote relaxation and a better night’s sleep.
 You can also enjoy a more diluted lemon balm tea iced as an alternative to lemonade.
 Just don’t overdo it.
 I save mine for nighttime, but a little during the day shouldn’t make you feel drowsy or anything.
 It’s not as powerful as valerian in my experience, and some people report finding it useful for soothing stress during the day.